shanefrancis93/shanesblog-frontend/frontend/public/poems/Poems/Cast my lovers lot.md

 ---
 published: true
 description: "The second version of the website will include a filter where you can choose to see only and all five poems not about girls."
+prompt: "previous prompt but with the lovers in the background of the image and the forest in the foreground"
+model: "DALLE-3"
 ---

 I’ve loved and lost—